 Related article: Can You Strengthen Your Immune System?

-Each of these symptoms can be a sign of stress or another condition.
+Each of these symptoms can be a sign of stress.
 If you are experiencing any of the above or you are concerned about your stress levels, make sure to speak with a professional who will be able to advise you of the best next steps for you.